Point of Ayre Lighthouse is three miles north of the village of Bride and marks the northernmost tip of the Isle of Man.

 Outside on the heathland, a pathway through the heather and gorse leads to the old foghorn.
 Originally one horn was used.
 The second was added later.

-Beyond the fog horn, the path continues down to the shingle beach to the lower light, affectionately known by the keepers as Winkie.
+Beyond the fog horn, the path continues down to the shingle beach to the lower light, affectionately named by the keepers as Winkie.

 The tower was also extended in height.
 As a result, the light has two doors.
-The upper half, the original light, is painted red, the plaque above its door stating that it was built in 1889 by James Dove & Co of Edinburgh; the lower half, painted white, was built in 1950.
+The upper half, the original light, is painted red.
+A plaque above its door states that it was built in 1889 by James Dove & Co of Edinburgh; the lower half, painted white, was built in 1950.